 Constructed in 1782, this temple is packed full of colour, decoration, and artwork and is quite the visual feast for the eyes.

 Plus, the central temple is surrounded by a shimmering marble courtyard, whilst the interior is decorated with a dizzying amount of wall paintings.

 8.)
 Wat Traimit

-Also known as the temple of the golden Buddha, Wat Traimit is a wonderful sight in its own right!
+Known as the temple of the golden Buddha, Wat Traimit is a wonderful sight in its own right.

-The typical Buddhist architecture creates a visually appealing building but the real treat here is the marvellous statue that is hosted inside – a 3.5m solid gold Buddha that weighs a staggering 5.5 tons.
+Also, the typical Buddhist architecture creates a visually appealing building but the real treat here is the marvellous statue that is hosted inside.
+It’s a 3.5m solid gold Buddha that weighs a staggering 5.5 tons.